lufhernaV2/ParabankJavaAutomation/README.md

 - Applying for a loan
 - Paying a bill

 If you check out the Objects (src/test/java) package you'll see how the files are divided by different user processes.
-And within the Test Scenario they all come together to test the flows
+And within the Test Scenario (src/test/java/Test_Scenarios) they all come together to test the flows.

+Let me know if you have any questions!